gavin-sellars/stockRSI/README.md

 # stockRSI

-The link to the webpage is http://dustybroom.pythonanywhere.com/
+The link to the webpage is http://dustybroom.pythonanywhere.com/ (currently down)

 You must create a txt file (name doesn't matter) as this will be the file with all the stock tickers that you will be uploading.